shannongross/shannongross.github.io/_posts/2019-08-23-probability-distributions.md

 published: true

 layout: post
-title: A Primer in Probability Distributions
+title: "Understanding common probability distributions"
 date: 2019-08-23
-description: An introduction to common probability distributions and their visualization in Python using Seaborn.
+description: "An introduction to common probability distributions and their visualization in Python using Seaborn."
-fig-cation: Beyond the Normal
+fig-cation: Beyond the Normal (distribution)
 img: distribution-main.png
-tags: [statistics, python, sampling, scipy, machine learning]
+tags: [statistical distributions, python for policy analysis, random sampling, scipy.stats, beginner machine learning]
 ---
 The following article will cover common probability distributions, including: Uniform, Normal, Bernoulli, Binomial, Poisson and Gamma.
 I'll discuss the strengths and weaknesses of each distribution, as well as their key assumptions.
 I'll also use a Python function to show how each one can be plotted using the Seaborn library.